mkruczek/long-term-project/README.md

 then i will try to refactor it to good quality code. not sure want this exactly mean...
 but for now i know that most challenging part is developing app witch is running on production, and i want to try to simulate it.

-## loose thoughts and ideas
-* road map
-* trunk base development with feature flags and somehow simulate parallel development
-* kubernetes
-* some cloud provider (aws, gcp, azure)
-* maybe one microservice in other language (python, nodejs, rust)